-user_name = "Scott" print("Hello,", user_name)
+The & is important: this allows you to continue using the terminal window AFTER you launch Thonny.
+Use Thonny to create a new file, helloWorld.py, with a single print statement : print("hello world").
 Save the file in your Lab2 folder.
-Return to the terminal, and again issue the 1s command, and you should see the just-created file listed.
+Return to the terminal, and again issue the ls command, and you should see the just-created file listed.

-10. Just as you can run a Python program using Thonny by pressing the green Run button, you can also run a program from the command line.
-In the terminal window (make sure you are in your Lab2 folder, which contains your Python program), run the hello_world.py program by invoking the python3 interpreter :
+9. Just as you can run a Python program using Thonny by pressing the green Run button, you can also run a program from the command line.
+In the terminal window (make sure you are in your Lab2 folder, which contains your Python program), run the helloWorld program by invoking the python3 interpreter :

-python3 hello_world.py
+python3 helloWorld.py

-You should see the output of your program printed out to the terminal.
+You should see the output of your program printed to the terminal console line.